tearsofphoenix/VeritasKit/README.md

 Known Bugs
 -
-1. memory can not be collected yet, but middle-vars can be gc now, so memory will not be a big problem
-2. no try-catch-final, @throw implemented, but not that good, recommanded not to use this feature;
+1. no try-catch-final, @throw implemented, but not that good, recommanded not to use this feature;
-3. will not support dot-operator (.) on instance, which is my decision;
+2. will not support dot-operator (.) on instance, which is my decision;

 What we know
 -